-Consulting arrangements may be entered into by faculty members during periods of university employment provided that: such advice is not part of their usual responsibility to the university and is not usually provided through Virginia Cooperative Extension, outreach programs, or other component of the university; the work undertaken contributes to their professional development; the work can be accomplished without interference with their assigned duties and does not ordinarily involve more than one day per week and does not exceed five days in any five-week period; university resources and facilities are not involved (except as described in Policy 5000, "University Facilities Usage and Events," Approval and in chapter two, "Use of University Facilities"); all consulting activities, including those that do not exceed five days[PE8] in any five-week period must be documented with and-written approval in advance is obtained from the faculty member's department head or chair, and dean or senior manager.
+Consulting arrangements may be entered into by faculty members during periods of university employment provided that such advice is not part of their usual responsibility to the university and is not usually provided through Virginia Cooperative Extension, outreach programs, or other component of the university; the work undertaken contributes to their professional development; the work can be accomplished without interference with their assigned duties and does not ordinarily involve more than one day per week and does not exceed five days in any five-week period; university resources and facilities are not involved (except as described in Policy 5000, "University Facilities Usage and Events," and in chapter two, "Use of University Facilities").

+All consulting activities, including those that do not exceed five days in any five-week period, must be documented with written approval in advance of the consulting activities.
+Approval is granted by the faculty member's department head, chair, or supervisor, and the dean, vice president, or senior managerment as appropriate.